 - Discounted local services

 Some fringe benefits are a “nice to have” while others are a “need to have.”
-For example, insurance and time off should both be a clear part of your contract where a gym membership or loan reimbursement might just be the icing on the cake.
+For example, insurance and time off should both be a clear part of your contract, whereas a gym membership or loan reimbursement might just be the icing on the cake.

 What Are the Implications of the Termination Provisions?

 Do you know what could lead to a termination of your contract?
 Ideally, your contract will outline termination provisions that benefit both you and the employer.
 For example, your employer may be able to terminate your contract “at will” with notice, and you may be able to terminate your contract after your contract term is up with notice, as well.

 That being said, there are times that employers write termination provisions that lean heavily in their favor.
 Some employers can terminate contracts with their physicians for the following causes: